How to Prevent Headlights Yellowing

-and you can definitely spot these unsightly parts on cars of all shapes and sizes.
-Despite this, you don’t have to live with ugly headlights for the rest of your car’s lifetime.
-You can keep your headlights from yellowing by doing a bit of easy cleaning every few weeks.
+Have you noticed how your headlights seem to be turning murky and dim over time?
+You might have thought that the bulbs need to be swapped out, but sometimes the problem is much simpler than needing replacement bulbs for your headlight.
+Headlights yellowing is a rather common occurrence and you can definitely spot these unsightly parts on cars of all shapes and sizes.
+However, you don’t have to live with ugly headlights for the rest of your car’s lifetime.
+You can prevent headlights yellowing by doing a bit of easy cleaning every few weeks.

 Milky headlights don’t just downgrade your car’s overall appearance.
 It can also become a safety concern when you’re driving at night or under bad weather conditions.
 How many times have you missed the correct street or ramp just because you didn’t see the road signs in time?
 Or how many times have you struggled to drive turtle-slow on rain-slick roads because you can’t see more than two feet ahead of your front bumper?

 How Headlights Get Yellow